 The westernmost frontier post in Kansas was kept busy trying to protect travelers as the Indians, whose homeland was being invaded, continued to attack.
-The troops, which never exceeded more than 350, and averaged just 75, saw more Indian encounters than any other fort, earning Fort Wallace the nickname, the “Fightin’est Fort in the West.”
+The troops, which never exceeded more than 350, and averaged just 75, saw more Indian encounters than any other fort, earning Fort Wallace the nickname the “Fightin’est Fort in the West.”

-In addition to the constant dangerous battles, the soldiers suffered from a lack of food and a number of disease outbreaks, including cholera in 1867.
+In addition to the constant dangerous battles, the soldiers suffered from a lack of food and several disease outbreaks, including cholera in 1867.
 That same year, in June, Lieutenant Lyman Kidder led ten men from the 7th Cavalry from Fort Wallace, headed for Fort Sedgwick, Colorado.
 They never made it.
 All eleven of the men were killed by Indians at Beaver Creek in present-day Sherman County on July 1, 1867.

 During the years the fort operated, several influential men were stationed at the fort, including General George Armstrong Custer, who fought in his first Indian battle not far from the fort, as well as Buffalo Bill Cody, Wild Bill Hickok, and George Forsyth.